psychoinformatics-de/rdm-course/_episodes/03-remote-collaboration.md

 We chose GIN because it provides a convenient way of hosting DataLad datasets.
 That being said, DataLad integrates with many providers and supports different scenarios -- including those when hosting of dataset information and actual data is separated into two locations.
+Although each scenario will be slightly different, the setup steps that we will cover with GIN will look similar on other git-based hosting solutions.

 ## Prelude: file availability, getting and droping content